jvmorozkin/otus-docker-hub/README.md

 # otus-docker-hub
 This is training repo for course.
-Second homework.

 Here is minimal-health-service on Spring Boot with gradle